rpbouman/huey/README.md

 ### Using Remote Datasets

 Huey is not just for local files!
-You can also access remote data by registering a URL or connecting to a remote Catalog.
+You can also access remote data by [registering a URL](#register-urls) or [connecting to a remote Catalog](#remote-catalogs.

 #### Register URLs

-In addition to local files, you can also register URLs.
+In addition to opening and registering local files, you can also register URLs.
 To register a URL, click the "Load data from URL" button on the toolbar load data from URL button <img width="24" height="24" alt="image" src="https://github.com/user-attachments/assets/a52332ff-e108-414a-a508-8148a03bbd42" />
 .
 You will be prompted to enter the URL: